Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 When it comes to your body, calcium is a very good thing, but when it comes to your pool, it is not.
 When calcium forms on your pool, an effect known as limescale, your pool can look unsightly and even be in danger.

-If lime develops in your pool, you should hire pool maintenance professionals to inspect and clean up debris from its surfaces.
-Most services make a diagnosis for the localization, as well as the elimination of limescale.
+If develops in your pool, you should hire pool maintenance professionals to inspect and clean up debris from its surfaces.
+Most pool cleaning services make a diagnosis for the localization, as well as the elimination of limescale.

 If you want to do it yourself, read the rest of the article.